opnfv/functest/docs/userguide/troubleshooting.rst

 It might show some messages about the booting failure.
 To try that manually::

-    net_id=$(neutron net-list | grep net-test | awk '{print $2}')
-    nova boot --flavor 2 --image functest-vping --nic net-id=$net_id nova-test
+    nova boot --flavor 2 --image functest-vping --nic net-id=<NET_ID> nova-test

 This will spawn a VM using the network created previously manually.
-If you want to use the existing vPing network, just replace *net-test* by *vping-net*.
 In all the OPNFV tested scenarios from CI, it never has been a problem with the previous actions.
 Further possible problems are explained in the following sections.